Mainframe-Archive/mainframe-os/docs/introduction.md

 In addition, there are several auxiliary packages:

-- `app-manifest`: an utility library for app manifests creation an validation
+- `app-manifest`: a utility library for app manifests creation an validation
-- `app-permissions`: an utility library for distributed app permissions
+- `app-permissions`: a utility library for distributed app permissions
 - `cli`: a command-line interface to communicate with the daemon
 - `client`: a library used by the CLI & launcher to communicate with the daemon
 - `config`: shared configuration utilities used by several packages